 EXAMPLE "The dog sat in the doghouse" is an independent clause because it contains a subject, a verb, and a complete thought.

 This kind of sentence is called a simple sentence.
 A simple sentence has one independent clause.
-A sentence with two independent clauses is called a compound sentence.
-We'll talk more about those later in this lesson.

 Independent Clause